nickypangers/passport-visa-api/pkg/constants/README.md

 ## Instructions

-Update _constants.go_ to your preferences.
+Update _constants.go_ to your preference.

 ## Constant Definitions